 Theming

-TinyCld ships a light and a dark theme, and users can flip between them at runtime.
-Every color in a package needs to come from a semantic token - never a raw hex.
-Two APIs cover every case: Tailwind class names for JSX, and useThemeColor for places JSX isn’t an option.
+TinyCld ships a light and a dark theme, and users can flip between them at runtime (and a separate “color theme” picker tints the accent palette on top of that).
+Every color in a package needs to come from a semantic token — never a raw hex.
+Two APIs cover every case: Tailwind class names with semantic tokens for JSX, and useThemeColor from @tinycld/core/lib/use-app-theme for places JSX isn’t an option.

 Semantic tokens in JSX